 Although all bioluminescent fungi emit green light (the true mushroom is the green one), the fungal luciferase can use different substrates leading to changes in intensity and color of emission.

-Bioluminescence is widely used for in vivo imaging of nude mice.
-By conjugating luciferase protein to quantum dots, bioluminescence resonance energy transfer (BRET) turns these useful fluorophores ...
+By conjugating luciferase protein to quantum dots, bioluminescence resonance energy transfer (BRET) turns these useful fluorophores into a new class of bioluminescent probe.
+Quantum dots have ...

-The sanctuary’s dense, moist forests are home to various bioluminescent fungi that emit a soft, ethereal glow, particularly during the monsoon season.
-As you wander through the trails at night ...
+The sanctuary’s dense, moist forests are home to various bioluminescent fungi that emit a soft, ethereal glow, particularly ...